jldueyusa/unit-4-game/README.md

 # Welcome to the Crystal Collector

 Here is how the game works.
-There are 4 crystals that have random numbers attached to them which change each time the game starts over.
-The player is given a random number to meet.
-The player clicks on the crystals where the score adds each number to the value.
-If the player hits the random number they were given exactly, the player wins.
-If the player goes over, they lose.
+At the beginning of the game a random number will be given.
+Each one of the four crystals at the bottom have a random value; by clicking on the crystals you will add a specific number to your total score.
+The value of crystals will be hidden until it has been clicked.
+You win the game by matching your score to the random number, you lose if you exceed the random number.
+In each new game, the random number and the value of the crystals is different.

 ### Created by: Jennifer Duey